The International (Dota 2)

 "A woman in São Paulo messaged me a week after the Olympics ended.
 She'd been chatting with a responder she'd never meet.
 She wanted to know if there was anyone like that in her city.
 There was.
 Me."

-Major global sporting events on our radar — places where billions watch and millions travel, creating windows for gospel encounters.
+Major global sporting events on our timeline — recent proof and upcoming moments where billions watch and millions travel.

 USA · Mexico · Canada